MarwanHossain/crud-application-001/README.md

 # crud-application-001
-Simple crud application, where we can add or remove student info and connected to databse.
+Simple crud application, where we can add or remove student info and connected to database.